ZainRizvi/ZainRizvi.github.io/_posts/2019-10-15-authenticating-ai-platform-notebooks-against-bigquery-in-python.md

     from google.cloud import bigquery as bq
     client = bq.Client(project="project-name", credentials=credentials)

-Thanks to Anthony Brown for [sharing instructions](https://medium.com/john-lewis-software-engineering/authenticating-jupyter-notebook-against-bigquery-957884f78527) on how to use BigQuery with Jupyter Notebooks, which helped me figure the rest out
+Thanks to Anthony Brown for [sharing instructions](https://medium.com/john-lewis-software-engineering/authenticating-jupyter-notebook-against-bigquery-957884f78527) on how to use BigQuery with Jupyter Notebooks